Misuse Examples

 Orientation

 Signatures should not be rotated or angled unnaturally.
-Ensure the signature is always oriented in a way that is visually natural to the viewer on both digital and print materials.
+Ensure signatures are always oriented in a way that is visually natural to the viewer on both digital and print materials.